 Earning a master's degree in nursing prepares RNs to take on advanced positions in their healthcare organizations.
 The best ADN-to-MSN nurse practitioner programs train nurses to become independent medical providers.
 Career opportunities include nurse practitioner, midwife, or nurse anesthetist.
 RNs earn a median wage of $71,730 each year, and nurse practitioners earn $113,930.

 Demand continues to rise for these advanced care nurses, with the U.S. Bureau of Labor Statistics (BLS) projecting a 26% increase in employment between 2018 and 2028.
 As the number of general care physicians declines, many communities seek nurse practitioners to serve as general medical care providers.
 Licensing requirements vary by state, but many states continue to expand the services nurse practitioners may provide.

-1. University of Mary
+University of Mary

 Among ADN-to-MSN bridge programs, the University of Mary's stands out for its focus on nursing leadership and management.
 Nursing students complete courses in healthcare administration, nursing research, and nursing leadership.
-The curriculum blends advanced nursing courses with classes from the business program and incorporates 500 hours of practical leadership experiences to build professional experience during the degree.
+The curriculum blends advanced nursing courses with classes from the business program and 500 hours of practical leadership experience, building professional skills.